usmandarusman/pacman/README.md

 1. **Create a Special Repository**:

-    - Name a new repository exactly as your GitHub username (e.g., `username/username`).
+    - Name a new repository exactly as your GitLab username (e.g., `username/username`).
-    - This repository powers your GitHub profile page.
+    - This repository powers your GitLab profile page.

 2. **Generate & Setup Push Token**: